 October 25, 2018 to March 10, 2019

-The Business of Bodies constitutes the most significant assessment of Rand and her portraiture to date.
-Featuring the collection of oil paintings, drawings, and photographs from the William Benton Museum of Art’s permanent collection, as well as works borrowed from museums and private collections across the country, this monographic exhibition looks to explore Rand’s work, and the business of painting portraits.
+The Business of Bodies will constitute the most significant assessment of Rand and her portraiture to date.
+Featuring the collection of Rand oil paintings, drawings, and photographs from the William Benton Museum of Art’s permanent collection, and works borrowed from museums and private collections, this exhibition looks to explore Rand’s work, and the business of painting portraits.

 Image Credit: Ellen Emmet Rand (American, 1875-1941), In The Studio (1910) Oil on canvas, Gift of John A., William B., and Christopher T.E.
 Rand, William Benton Museum of Art